 CBT has been very effective in children and teens.

-For severe anxiety or anxiety disorder, medicines may include: BenzodiazepinesBuspironeAntidepressants (e.g., tricyclic antidepressants, selective serotonin reuptake inhibitors [SSRIs])
+For severe anxiety or anxiety disorder, medications may include: BenzodiazepinesBuspironeAntidepressants such as tricyclic antidepressants and selective serotonin reuptake inhibitors [SSRIs]

 To help prevent anxiety, consider taking the following steps: Avoid situations, occupations, and people that cause you stress.If unavoidable, confront and overcome situations that provoke anxiety.Find a relaxation technique that works for you.
 Use it regularly.Develop and maintain a strong social support system.Express your emotions when they happen.Challenge irrational beliefs and thoughts that are not helpful to you.Correct misperceptions.
 Ask others for their points of view.Work with a

 Avoid using nicotine or other drugs.
 If you drink alcohol, drink only in

 Antidepressant use in children, adolescents, and adults.
 US Food and Drug Administration website.
 Available at:

 Published August 12, 2010.
 Accessed November 10, 2014.

 Generalized anxiety disorder.
 EBSCO DynaMed website.
 Available at: